Do you NEED a bit of resume edge?

 Another tip: Clip a copy of your business card to your mailed resume to help it stand out in a pile of resumes.
-Or add a QR code to the top of your resume with a link to your portfolio.
+Or add a QR code or portfolio link to the top of your resume.

 A resume is absolutely necessary at this stage in your career.
 But, if you have the option of including a link to your portfolio or another online resource that further demonstrates your credentials, by all means, use this to your advantage.

 Create an edgy resume that’s digital and interactive.

 This can be easily done by using WordPress or another website building platform.

 Then, uploading a brief, but powerful video introduction links to your career history and education, samples of your best work, and testimonials from past employers.

 Here are some really cool examples of creative digital resumes and websites from The Muse to give you some ideas.